johannestretton37/react-template-generator/README.md

 $ rg ComponentName
 ```

-You can specify a path if you want.
+You can specify a path if you want, relative to your current directory.
 Any non existing folders will be automatically created.
 ```bash
 $ rg path/to/ComponentName
 ```